 As soon as possible after the end of each year we will produce a "Service Charge Account" which will summarise all the expenditure incurred in relation to your property for the year in question, including our own fees.
-Where the expenditure exceeds £300, we will arrange for the Service Charge Account to be inspected by an independent firm of Chartered Accountants who will report on the Account, and whose fees will be charged to the Service Charge Account.
-Where the Service Charge expenditure is less than £300 we will only have the Account inspected by an independent firm of Chartered Accountants if requested by one or more of the contributors.

 The Service Charge Account will be forwarded to each contributor together with a summary detailing advance payments and showing the balance due (if any) in respect of each individual property.
 Any balance due is payable upon presentation of the Service Charge Account.
 (Where there is a credit balance this will be carried forward to the next accounting period).